scottaohara/accessible_components/README.md

 Accessible Components
 ================

-A collection of accessible web components written in vanilla JS & CSS.
+A collection of starter accessible UI components that you can modify to fit your project's needs.